-We often need to be reminded that the church is the people, not the building.
-The congregation here is much older than the present church building.
-Its roots go back to the time when Episcopalians were forced out of the parish churches of the city after the deposition of James VII (James II of England).
-Early records are lost, but it is known that the congregation existed in 1716 when Andrew Jaffrey, formerly parish minister of Alford, became minister of this congregation.
+The congregation of St Andrew’s can look to its roots in the ancient church in Scotland founded by missionaries from Ireland.
+The Icon of St Moluag kept in the Sacrament House in the north wall beside the Cathedra is a reminder of who the people of St Andrew are.
+The present congregation predates the building by over a millennia.
+Its current ‘Episcopalian’ roots go back to the time when they were forced out of the two ancient churches, the Borough Church of St Nicholas and the Cathedral Church of St Machar, for their loyalty to the deposed King James VII (James II of England).
+Early records are lost, but it is known that the ejected congregation existed in 1716 when Andrew Jaffrey, formerly parish minister of Alford, became minister of this congregation.
 A number of meeting houses were used before John Skinner built his house in the Long Acre in 1776, the upper room of which was used as a chapel.

 It was in Aberdeen on 14 November 1784 that Samuel Seabury of Connecticut was consecrated Bishop for America, the first Bishop outside the British isles of what we now call the Anglican Communion.
 A plaque in the Quadrangle of Marischal College commemorates this notable event.
 America, on account of the Revolution was now outside the King’s authority and since Bishops could only be consecrated with that authority Seabury had to come north to the dis-established Episcopal Communion in Scotland to seek ordination to the episcopate.